zkaixo/DevOpsClassCodes/README.md

 a fast read for learning how to get started -ddd not an example on =sasdasdasdasd helloxxx hellowwww my nae is eead akshat  second edi ssskk mmm ddd
 Running the example from the command hello test mysdsdsdsdsdsdasdasdasdasdeerwerwer
--------------------hi akshat hello how are you vvvvjj ddddddsdasdasdas jjjj
+-------------------hi akshat hello how are you vvvvjj ddddddsdasdasdas jjjj jjj
 ```jjjj my
 $ mvn jetty:runheee  fcddd
 ``